-On a quarterly basis, Lincoln values over 3,500 private companies primarily owned by over 125 alternative investment funds and lenders to funds.
+On a quarterly basis, Lincoln values more than 3,500 private companies primarily owned by more than 125 alternative investment funds and lenders to funds.
 Most of these companies are levered via borrowings from the direct lending market.
-A significant percentage of the LSDI constituents are based upon valuations of loans provided for non-public business development companies and other private investment vehicles and therefore are not disclosed in public filings.
-For many of the private companies valued quarterly, Lincoln advises on the fair value of at least one senior debt security in the capital structure.
-All valuations conform with generally accepted accounting principles and fair value principles and have been reviewed by fund management, fund boards, limited partners and auditors.
+A significant percentage of the LSDI constituents are based upon valuations of loans provided for non-public BDCs and other private investment vehicles and, therefore, not disclosed in public filings.